-For the purposes of this Report, we define LHA Adjusted EBITDA as Adjusted EBITDA for the quarter ended March 31, 2014 plus Adjusted EBITDA the quarter ended June 30, 2014, multiplied by two.
+For the purposes of this Report, we define LHA Adjusted EBITDA as the sum of Adjusted EBITDA for the quarter ended June 30, 2014 and Adjusted EBITDA for the quarter ended September 30, 2014, multiplied by two.

 We present EBITDA, Adjusted EBITDA and LHA Adjusted EBITDA as we believe they will be useful to investors and analysts in reviewing our performance and comparing our results to other operators.
 However, neither EBITDA, Adjusted EBITDA nor LHA Adjusted EBITDA are IFRS measures and you are encouraged to evaluate any adjustments to IFRS measures yourself and the reasons we consider them appropriate for supplemental analysis.
 Because of these limitations, as well as further limitations discussed above, the non-IFRS measures presented should not be considered in isolation or as a substitute for performance measures calculated in accordance with IFRS.
 We compensate for these limitations by relying primarily on our IFRS results and using non-IFRS measures only supplementally.